maelle/simplymaelle/content/post/2021-07-12-code-detective/index.md

 Resources for learning proper debugging tools.

+### Beyond R

+Sometimes the bug or element to tweak will actively live outside of R. Maybe in some C code you are wrapping, maybe in a CSS file.
+You will therefore have to learn debugging tools for these things too!

 ## Read tests?
 Write some for sure

+In Kara Woo's talk, she explained she added tests.
+In Jenny Bryan's talk she uses the word "deter".

 ## Rubberducking to a persona

 {{< tweet 1409533060790558725 >}}

+## Refactoring

+Tip by Patricia Aas.
+Do not actually contribute that as a first PR.

+clean code contributions to codemetar.
+Also <https://qntm.org/clean>

 ## Asking for help

 ## Reading other people's debugging journeys, document yours

 Sadly people will often only take the time to document their debugging journey when the bug is especially tricly or weird.
-Besides, few people write actual debugging games.
+Besides, few people write actual [debugging games](https://jvns.ca/blog/2021/04/16/notes-on-debugging-puzzles/).

 In the meantime, you might enjoy watching or hearing some debugging journeys.
 You will notice how these programmers make and invalidate hypotheses.

 ## Conclusion

+Being tired

+`hugodown::embed_tweet("1385573317277532162")`